How to Diagnose for Sleep Apnea

 Benefits of A Home Sleep Apnea Test

 A home sleep apnea test is an accurate and easy way to get a diagnosis.
-You eliminate the inconvenience and cost of an in-lab study and get comprehensive follow-up consultation.
+You eliminate the inconvenience and cost of an in-lab study and get a comprehensive follow-up consultation.
 The lightweight, fingertip-sized device that you use for your home test will not interfere with your sleep.
 It comes with easy-to-read instructions and results are automatically uploaded to the cloud to be analyzed the next morning.

 Can You Self-Treat Sleep Apnea?